20 Sustainability Trends to Watch Now and in 2025

 5. Renewable Energy Investments

 As the cost of renewable energy continues to drop, more companies will transition to green energy sources.
 Google’s commitment to 100% carbon-free energy by 2030 signals a larger trend.
 In 2025, expect significant investments in solar, wind, and other renewable sources as companies strive to meet net-zero goals.
+A search engine that already made that transition is Ecosia.

 6. Water Stewardship